nicolaei/master/docs/thesis/source/03_method.md

 corelating the results.
 Furture works might be able to leviate this problems by keeping all access points and clients connected with an uplink to sync to an NTP server or use hardware that has an hardware clock.

+#### Problems with doing measurements in an appartment

+Originally these measurements were planned to be ran in an dedicated environment at _Kjeller ITS_, but due to COVID-19 that was not avaliable.
+Thus, the experiments had to be conducted in my appartment which is in the middle of Oslo.
+This introduced some issues, outlined below:

+ * There is more chance of interference due to the appartment being in the middle of a high density residential area.

+ * There was constant movement in the appartment and thus LoS between some of the access points would at times be broken.
+In addition a clothing rack would be in the general area which chould have affected the results.